In the memoir, “What the River Knows,” Wayne Fields writes this nursery rhyme:

 There seems to be a direct, and even an evolutionary, correlation between a healthy body and a healthy mind.
 This gives an even more powerful incentive to be active in 2013.
 It’s really important that you try and do as much exercise as you can, particularly when you are older.
 Exercise is good for you and it will help you stay fit and healthy.
-If you know that you struggle with doing enough exercise, then you might be prone to falling over or feeling faint at things (such as walking up the stairs, or even walking from one end of the house to the other).
+If you know that you struggle with doing enough exercise, then you might be prone to falling over or feeling faint at things (such as walking up the stairs or even walking from one end of the house to the other).
 If you can try and do some exercise to help you get fitter in your old age.
 It might also be a good idea to consider getting a medical alert, just in case you do fall over.
 Which According to Let’s Say Thanks can help give you a better quality of life, as it can just give you a little peace of mind in case you do fall over in your old age.
+It’s a sad fact that as we get older, our health can deteriorate.
+This is especially true for our oral health, with many seniors requiring dentures.
+Thankfully, there are now better alternatives, like these all on 4 dental implants that will make getting old a little easier.
 Let’s not forget that there are other things that you will have to worry about when it comes to getting old.
 Things like your retirement, where you’re going to live, your equity release.
-There’s a lot that you will need to consider, but luckily with things like your equity release you can easily use a company like Key to help you out, so at least that’s one less thing you will have to worry about.
+There’s a lot that you will need to consider, but luckily with things like the equity release you can easily use a company like Key to help you out, so at least that’s one less thing you will have to worry about.

 Eat More Whole Foods